abtieku/group4-project/Machine_Learning/README.md

 Our classification report shows an unfortunately low accuracy to predict the correct star rating for Restaurants.
 We will attempt to create a logistic model and oversampling to predict the success of the restaurant.

+## Model Choice including limitations and benefits
+- Neural network is an alternative to all the models as it can handle non linear relationships and can handle messy data
+- Accuracy score was lower for neural compared to the two other models we used.